 The other part of this rule is that she doesn’t get to eat all her candy at once.
 She agrees to eat only two of her saved candy pieces per week.
 Fortunately, after the second week, she usually forgets about her stash.

 We don’t get trick or treaters in my neighborhood (my daughter joins her friends elsewhere for this annual ritual).
 But I do have suggestions for non-candy treats that can be fun for kids:

-Enjoy the below recipes that will certainly help you have a Happy, Healthy Halloween!
+Enjoy this recipe to help you have a Happy, Healthy Halloween!

 (No one will believe they aren’t Peanut Butter Cups)

 4 ounces sugar free chocolate (Brain in Love bars), broken into chunks